rezgi/onna/README.md

 ## ToCheck

-- make visual tool for selecting beats
+- make visual tool for selecting beats and direction / distance / speed
 - make more modular behaviors ? ex: move 1, wait 1, back 1
 - keyboard input for the time being, make swipe after
 - down direction for maybe player mechanic power-up : can stay in the air for multiple beats, choose when down